eccheung4/eth-game-redlight-greenlight/README.md

    a.
 Red Light, take difference between monitor and player number to get amount to move
    b.
 Green Light, move full value of dice roll
 3. Repeat from 1 til someone passes monitor and wins

+## Resources
+1. Making Sense of State Channels Part 2: How do you use state channels in a dapp? https://medium.com/celer-network/c-l4-8525ffc2d5f